 In July 2008, the Company, through SPAR Marketing Force, Inc. ("SMF"), entered into a new Master Lease Agreement with SMS, and in July and September of 2008 entered into new separate operating leases with SMS pursuant to Equipment Leasing Schedules under that Master Lease Agreement.
-Each operating lease has a 36 month term and representations, covenants and defaults customary for the leasing industry.
+Each operating lease had a 36 month term and representations, covenants and defaults customary for the leasing industry.
 The leases are for handheld computers to be used by field merchandisers in the performance of various merchandising and marketing services in the United States and have a total monthly payment of \$11,067.
 These handheld computers had an original purchase price of \$401,188.
-The monthly payments are based upon a lease factor of 3.1%.
+The monthly payments were based upon a lease factor of 3.1%.
+As of September 2011, these lease agreements expired and were paid in full.
+In addition, SMS has granted SMF continued use of the equipment at no additional charge to insure continued compliance with the Field Services Agreement noted above.
+The Company estimates that the value of the handheld computers is approximately \$2,000 to \$4,000 per month.